 We found 6 internists who accept Aetna Bronze near Mechanicsburg, PA.

-Dr. Karen Bell is a medical specialist in hospital medicine (hospitalist).
-She is in-network for United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
-She attended medical school at Ohio State University College of Medicine.
+Dr. Karen Bell works as a general internist.
+She takes United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.
+Dr. Bell is a graduate of Ohio State University College of Medicine.

 Conditions / Treatments